Table of Contents

 It’s obvious going into this game that the Wild are the weaker team, so a three-way handicap betting line on this game might look something like this: Minnesota Wild (+1), draw (home +1), Columbus Blue Jackets (-1).

 In this instance, the Wild have been gifted a goal by the bookmakers to start the game, so if you bet the Wild, you will already be up 1-0 at the opening faceoff.
-Should you get the favored Blue Jackets, you will be giving away a goal, and in essence are starting the game already trailing 1-0 on the scoreboard.
+Should you get the favored Blue Jackets, you will be giving away a goal and, in essence, are starting the game already trailing 1-0 on the scoreboard.
 Were you to wager on the draw outcome, Columbus is given an extra goal on this wager, so if you bet the draw and the

 Blue Jackets win by a goal, that’s also a winner for you due to the plus-one goal handicap attached to Columbus.

-The bonus with the three-way handicap wager that if you bet on the team with the negative number, you only lose your bet if the favored team wins by two goals or more.
+The bonus with the three-way handicap wager is that if you bet on the team with the negative number, you only lose your bet if the favored team wins by two goals or more.
 And bettors who opt for the positive number get the added bonus of cashing a winning ticket if the score is tied after 60 minutes of play.